whot/uji/doc/source/tools.rst

 ========

-**uji view** is an interactive markdown viewer with the functionality to make uji test logs easy to handle.
+**uji view** is an interactive markdown viewer with the functionality to make checklists easy to handle.

 ::